INTRODUCTION

 TRAINING

 It is recognised that our colleagues are a key resource in relation to identifying potential areas of concern.
-For this reason, the topic of modern slavery features in our mandatory Equality and Diversity eLearning module.
+For this reason, the topic of modern slavery is regularly reviewed to ensure that colleague learning remains relevant and up to date.
+A full refresh is planned in the next reporting period to introduce new training modules for all new and existing colleagues to raise awareness, understanding and empowerment to embrace our EDI culture.

 PERFORMANCE INDICATORS